iterative/dvc.org/static/docs/command-reference/run.md

   file exists (same dependencies, outputs, and command to execute) which has been already executed and is up to date.
 In this case, `dvc run` won't normally execute the command again.
-The exception is when the existing stage was is considered always changed (see `--always-changed` option).
+The exception is when the existing stage is considered always changed (see `--always-changed` option).
 This option gives a way to forcefully execute the command anyway.
 It's useful if the command is non-deterministic (meaning it produces different outputs from the same list of inputs).